vivianlazaras/storyteller/README.md

 ## Database backends
 1. sled (lightweight pure rust key value store)
 2. redis (not implemented, but planned for higher availability)

+## Future Plans
+1. Complete token exchange allowing the API to be exposed to the WAN for homeserver federation.